Gantt Chart with Dependencies Templates

 The five major categories of project dependencies.

-• Logical dependencies: Also known as a causal dependency, a logical dependency is something you can’t avoid in the project.
-It's crucial to the project's success, and it can't run simultaneously with another task.
+• Logical Dependencies: A logical dependency — also known as a causal dependency — is crucial to the project’s success, and it can’t run simultaneously with another task.
 For this reason, logical dependencies are usually finish-to-start dependencies, where output is required from the previous task for the following task to occur.
-An example of this is purchasing construction equipment in order for the building team to get to work.
+An example of this is purchasing construction equipment in order for the building team to be able to start work.

-• Cross-team dependencies: As the name suggests, cross-team dependencies are any tasks that rely on the work of more than one team.
-Product development is a good example, where the development team needs information from the marketing team about customer needs and wants.
-Therefore, developing the new product is dependent on the marketing team conducting market research and providing it to the development team.
+• Cross-Team Dependencies: Cross-team dependencies are any tasks that rely on the work of more than one team.
+In product development, for example, the development team needs information from the marketing team about customer needs and wants.
+Therefore, developing the new product is dependent on the marketing team conducting market research and sharing their findings.

-• Preferential dependencies: Unlike logical dependencies, preferential dependencies aren’t required for project completion.
-Instead, they are preferences the team defines and bakes into their project process.
-As an example, think about a typical approval process, where three different managers need to approve a campaign before it goes live.
-This process reduces the chance of the campaign going live with any mistakes, but it’s not critical to project delivery, as you can still launch a campaign without approval from all three managers.
+• Preferential Dependencies: Unlike logical dependencies, preferential dependencies aren’t required for project completion.
+Instead, they reflect the team’s preferences and are built into the project plan.
+As an example, think about a specific approval process that involves three different managers approving a campaign before it goes live.
+This process reduces the chance of the mistakes, but it’s not critical to project delivery.

 Tips for Managing Project Dependencies

-• Identify the type of dependency: Start by identifying the type of dependency you face.
-This will put you in a stronger position to manage it, ensure you’re on top of what could go wrong, and help you plan how to overcome any of these challenges.
-Above, you can read through the different types and categories of project dependencies.
+• Identify the Type of Dependency: Start by identifying the type of dependency you face.
+This will put you in a stronger position to manage it, ensure you’re on top of what could go wrong, and plan how to overcome any of these challenges.

-• Use the right software: To ensure you have a clear picture of your dependencies, you need a platform that allows you to manage your dependent tasks.
-This is where using the right project management software comes into play.
+• Use the Right Software: To ensure you have a clear picture of your dependencies, you need a platform that allows you to manage your dependent tasks.
+This is where using the right project management software comes in.
 Online Gantt chart software enables you to easily connect your dependent tasks and even identify the critical path.

-• Make your dependencies clear and visual: To easily spot dependencies in your Gantt chart (or any format for that matter), it’s helpful to color-code the tasks.
+• Visualize Your Dependencies: To easily spot dependencies in your Gantt chart or any tracker, it’s helpful to color-code the tasks.
 For instance, you might choose to have all your dependent tasks in red and all other tasks in blue.
 This makes it easier for you to see your dependencies at a glance.

-• Continually track dependencies: As the project progresses, you’ll need to continually track your dependencies to make sure things are running as scheduled.
+• Update Regularly: As the project progresses, you’ll need to continually track your dependencies to make sure plans are running as scheduled, and add updates as circumstances change.
 A good way to do this is to add percentages to tasks.
-An online platform will show you how they’re progressing in real-time.
+An online platform such as Smartsheet shows you how they’re progressing in real time.
 If any dependencies are falling behind, you can spot it while it’s happening and figure out how to fix it.
-As a result, you’ll deliver your project on time.

 From simple task management and project planning to complex resource and portfolio management, Smartsheet helps you improve collaboration and increase work velocity -- empowering you to get more done.